Robert-G-J/shop-til-you-drop/README.md

 Clearly Redux is a bit heavy weight (and slow) for such a miniscule app.
 It's used here more as a proof of skill/usage: to demonstrate how I might test action-creators and reducers, and to show how I might structure the architecture it requires.

+#### Architecture

+Because the app is small, I have _not_ separated the concerns of the reducers, although this would be sensible (and normal) as the app grows.

 ### CSS

 Gosh, I went for straight up vanilla CSS with no preprocessors.
 Since I came across Sass on a work project, I've been sold on its approach.
 I've used vanilla here as the style sheet is small and because I need the practice.
+Ideally, I'd invest in using [styled-components](https://www.styled-components.com/), to ensure all styles are closely associated with their components.

 ### Absence of jQuery